-The agency sector has undergone a number of changes during the pandemic, particularly the move to remote work.
-Replacing office culture and face-to-face contact with Zoom meetings and virtual catch-ups, remote work has posed a lot of challenges to agencies.
+The agency sector, like many others, has undergone a number of changes since the pandemic, particularly the move to remote work.
+Replacing office culture and face-to-face contact with Zoom meetings and virtual catch-ups, remote work posed a lot of challenges to agencies.

 Conducting extensive interviews with 41 progressive companies, Polymensa has created an in-depth virtual onboarding report to help agencies overcome these challenges in a remote environment.

 Backed with research from only the best agency onboarding practices, Polymensa’s report will help you navigate the challenges of keeping new hires engaged and providing an office.